-I am grateful for this patch of earth where my family is able to live and play, and pause to pay respect to the Kalapuya peoples who once called this their homeland.
+I am grateful for this patch of earth where my family is able to live and play, and pause to pay respect to the Kalapuya peoples who call this their homeland.
 I also think of the struggling pollinators, the neighborhood cats who pay no mind to fences and the salmon at the path's end of the city water runoff.
 For these reasons and more, I refuse to spray synthetic chemicals in my garden or yard.

 (My oldest daughter, Silvia, picking raspberries in our front yard.)